Measuring Training Results: Kirkpatricks 4 Stages of Evaluation

 Another step we consider important in the evaluation process is to evaluate the evaluation and the training.
 You could create a feedback form for the trainees to fill out to evaluate how confident they are in their ability to explain and perform the new knowledge and skills they have acquired during your training.
 If nothing else, it will help you readjust your program for the next training session.

-Finally, it is often important to the stakeholders of the company you’re in, or that has hired you, that the training provides a Return on Investment (ROI), but like I said – this is much more difficult and costly to evaluate because it can take sometime to show through.
+Finally, it is often important to the stakeholders of the company you’re in, or that has hired you, that the training provides a Return on Investment (ROI), but like I said – this is much more difficult and costly to evaluate because it can take some time to show through.
 But here’s an example of how to do this in a customer service environment:

-Say you were training customer service representatives new skills and techniques to reduce the number of complaints.
+Say you were training customer service representatives to develop new skills and techniques to reduce the number of complaints.
 After the training, record live phone calls between the customer service representatives and customers, observing them using the techniques and solutions they learned in training, and offer additional coaching or tips to lead to even better outcomes.
 Then you can calculate if the amount of complaints lessens as time goes on.

 This is just one of many examples that could have been used.
 Measuring the results of a training program can be difficult, and you want to be considerate of both your trainees, and the employer’s expectations, and your training results should be beneficial to both.